HTTP Server

 Building and running the server

-To build and run the application:
+To build and run the HTTP server application:

 $ west build -p auto -b <board_to_use> -t run samples/net/sockets/http_server